cli-kit/lipsum/lib/lipsum.md

 ## Commands

-* `print`: Print some messages using the log middleware
+* `print, p`: Print some messages using the log middleware
 * `ex, exception, e`: Throw an exception

 ## Options